Retrieve Logs from a Data Lake

 The following article exclusively pertains to a Graylog Enterprise feature or functionality.
 To learn more about obtaining an Enterprise license, please contact the Graylog Sales team.

-When you want to search and analyze logs from a Data Lake, you first need to retrieve them so that they can be written to your search backend.
-You can retrieve logs from specific streams based on time ranges, and you can apply filters to further limit the logs you retrieve.
-Logs are restored to the index set you specified upon initially creating the stream.
+When you want to search and analyze logs from a Graylog Data Lake, you first need to retrieve the logs so that they can be written to your search backend.
+You can retrieve logs from both internal and external data lakes, and the procedure is nearly the same for both.

 Prerequisites